-Source: NHS Wales Informatics Service Patients admitted to hospital as suspected or confirmed with COVID-19, from 1 April 2020 (MS Excel) Notes Admissions are the number of patients admitted to hospital between 9am on the update date and 9am the day before.
-COVID-19 related admissions include COVID-19 suspected or confirmed patients.
-The health minister announced on 13 March that all non-urgent activity should stop to prepare for the pandemic.
+Patients admitted to hospital as suspected or confirmed with COVID-19, from 1 April 2020 (MS Excel)

+- Admissions are the number of patients admitted to hospital between 9am on the update date and 9am the day before.
+COVID-19 related admissions include COVID-19 suspected or confirmed patients. - The health minister announced on 13 March that all non-urgent activity should stop to prepare for the pandemic.
 Following the re-introduction of elective procedures from June 2020, patients admitted for elective procedures suspected of having COVID-19 were initially captured in COVID-19 related admissions, even if they received a negative test later.
 This inflated the numbers of suspected cases in hospital at the time of reporting.
 From 29 June, patients admitted for elective procedures were only included in COVID-19 related admissions if they received a positive COVID-19 test result on arrival at the hospital.

 From 29 June, the guidance also changed to explicitly ask health boards to exclude transfers between acute and community hospitals from admissions figures.
 Prior to this, some transfers may have been captured as new admissions.

-As at 10 November 2020 - Since the end of September, there has been an overall increase in admissions, although there is volatility in the daily numbers.
-In the last week there has been a slight increase in admissions. - In the last 7 days, an average of 96 people a day were admitted to hospital as confirmed or suspected with COVID-19, this compares to an average of 86 for the week to 3 November 2020.
-The average has generally been increasing since 23 September 2020.
+As at 17 November 2020

+- Since the end of September, there has been an overall increase in admissions, although there is volatility in the daily numbers.
+In the last week there has been a slight decrease in admissions. - In the last 7 days, an average of 82 people a day were admitted to hospital as confirmed or suspected with COVID-19, this compares to an average of 96 for the week to 10 November 2020.